US House members defy leadership, to force vote on Ukraine aid - Finance news and analysis from Global Banking & Finance Review

 Introduced in April 2025 by Representative Gregory Meeks of New York, the top Democrat on the House Foreign Affairs Committee, the Ukraine Support Act is divided into three sections.

-Section 1: Affirming Support and Reconstruction
+Section 1: Support for Ukraine and NATO

 The first affirms support for Ukraine and NATO and includes measures to help Ukraine rebuild, including creating the position of a special coordinator for Ukraine reconstruction.

-Section 2: Security Assistance and Loans
+Section 2: Financial Assistance for Kyiv

-The second would authorize more than $1 billion in security assistance for Kyiv and up to $8 billion more in support via direct loans, and the third would impose stiff sanctions and export controls on Russia, including on financial institutions, oil and mining and Russian officials.
+The second would authorize more than $1 billion in assistance for Kyiv and up to $8 billion more in support via direct loans, and the third would impose stiff sanctions and export controls on Russia, including on financial institutions, oil and mining and Russian officials.

-Section 3: Sanctions and Export Controls
+Section 3: Sanctions on Russia

-Recent Examples of Discharge Petitions
+Recent Use of Discharge Petitions

 In April, the House voted to extend temporary protections for 350,000 Haitians living in the U.S. after a successful discharge petition.
-Last year, enough House members signed a discharge petition to force a vote directing the Justice Department to release filed related to deceased convicted sex offender Jeffrey Epstein.
+Last year, enough House members signed a discharge petition to force a vote directing the Justice Department to release files related to deceased convicted sex offender Jeffrey Epstein.

 (Reporting by Patricia Zengerle, Editing by Nick Zieminski)